therion23/datfiles/Palm/README.md

 - rygar997
 - Newpain

-And of course the whole PalmDB community, especially scienceapps and musashi for supplying fodder for these DATs
+And of course
+- The PalmDB community, especially scienceapps and musashi for supplying fodder for these DATs
+- Them mighty fine folks at TOSEC

 # Preface
 I got my first Palm in 1998, and have been collecting software for the platform ever since.
 As it is right now, i have this "unsorted" folder amounting to around 900'000 files, and it is about time that gets properly catalogue'd.